Mie-Protocol/mie-v3-contracts/projects/v3-periphery/docs/base/PeripheryPayments.md

 Refunds any ETH balance held by this contract to the `msg.sender`

 _Useful for bundling with mint or increase liquidity that uses ether, or exact output swaps that use ether for the input amount.
-And in PancakeSwap Router, this would be called at the very end of swap_
+And in MieSwap Router, this would be called at the very end of swap_

 ### pay